 Often, calls may not reach the hook and the sandbox will have limited visibility into the behavior of the sample under analysis.
 Even when the hook is invoked, the sandbox may record far more information associated with the original function call than it needs to.
 This is sometimes called the avalanche effect.
-As an example, a ‘Download File’ operation can trigger several low-level API calls and capturing all these API calls would result in unnecessary information overload.
-Both these scenarios are illustrated in Figure 4.
+As an example, a ‘Download File’ operation can trigger several low-level API calls.
+Capturing all these API calls would result in unnecessary information overload.
+Both these scenarios are illustrated in Figure 5.
 Either way, the result is a suboptimal log file with either too little information or a large quantity of unnecessary information.

 The Full System Emulation Monitoring Approach

 Sandboxes using the full system monitoring approach can see every machine instruction executed.
 However, the downside is that this can often lead to an information overload.